Pixee-Bot-Python/jtd-codebuild-2/README.md

 First, you need to create a configuration file named `jtd-codebuild.json` in the root of your project.
 (See [Configuration](#configuration))

-Then, write JSON type definition IDL files in yaml format in the directory you specified in the configuration file.
+Then, write JSON type definition IDL files in either yaml or json format in the directory you specified in the configuration file.

 After all of that, you can run the command below to generate code.